-I am lucky in that I have had the opportunity to work on such a wide array of LEED projects in so many different LEED rating systems and versions.
-While most LEED professionals, especially those that work in architectural firms, have seen the design side of the LEED delivery process, I have been very fortunate to have worked with many contractors on documenting construction LEED credits and I have really enjoyed the opportunity.
-In this blog I will do my best to share some insights I have gained in the process of LEED project consulting.
-Due to time constraints I have limited these to the top few in my mind that will save you from the curse of the un-initiated, if you find yourself tasked with completing a LEED project.
+I am lucky to have had the opportunity to work on a wide array of LEED projects in many different LEED rating systems and versions.
+While most LEED professionals, especially those that work in architectural firms, have seen the design side of the LEED delivery process, I have been fortunate to have worked with many contractors on documenting construction LEED credits.
+I will do my best to share some insights I have gained in the process of LEED project consulting.

-LEED User is a fantastic website and what would we all do without it?
-But don’t make one of the mistakes I have made in past LEED project consulting and rely a hundred percent on it.
-Do procure a copy of the LEED guide and read it carefully.
-There are finer aspects of the system, rules and guidelines that are missing entirely from LEED user and its forum.
-There are also instances where the credit language on LEED User is old and not up-to-date with the changes, and this will certainly hurt you.
+LEED User is a fantastic website but don’t rely a hundred percent on it.
+Procure a copy of the LEED guide and read it carefully.
+There are finer aspects of the system, rules and guidelines that are missing entirely from LEED User and its forum.
+There are also instances where the credit language on LEED User is old and not up-to-date with changes.

 Update your LEED Reference Guide with Addenda.

 In item #1, I recommended that you get the LEED Reference Guide (either hard or soft copy) and review it.
-But remember that USGBC is always updating its reference guides, so before you start work on your project, get the revised addenda for your system.
-For changes issued after you have registered the project, you can always argue that they shouldn’t apply to you, (although best to really stay-up-to-date with addenda as they get issued) but you cannot argue for this, if addenda are issued prior to your project registration.
+Remember that USGBC is always updating its reference guides, so before you start work on your project, get the revised addenda for your system.
+For changes issued after you have registered the project, you can always argue that they shouldn’t apply to you, but you cannot argue for this, if addenda are issued prior to project registration.

-LEED Online is a big time commitment in and of itself and it will become even more burdensome if you haven’t reviewed the forms for each credit ahead of time.
+LEED Online is a big time commitment it will become even more burdensome if you haven’t reviewed the forms for each credit ahead of time.
 I would recommend doing this as soon as you are in a position to start thinking about LEED submission documents.
 Make a note of the special uploads + information required by the LEED Online credit forms based on the buttons you will need to click in each form (this will depend on your specific project).
-And again, do not rely on the LEED User versions, as they may leave you inadequately prepared.
-Once you have this list, you can start preparing towards that list rather than the document requirements stated in LEED User and the Reference Guide.
-The documentation requirements listed in LEED User and the Reference Guide certainly help and should definitely be used as a guide, but ultimately what you will need to upload is stated in the LEED Online credit form.
+Do not rely on the LEED User versions, as they may leave you inadequately prepared.
+Once you have this list, you can start preparing toward that list rather than the document requirements stated in LEED User and the Reference Guide.
+Ultimately what you will need to upload is stated in the LEED Online credit form.

 Stay organized and keep copies of everything!

 There are currently 2 versions of LEED Online.
-The old one is a nightmare and the new one is considerably more user friendly.
+The new one is considerably more user friendly.
 But even the new one has still not achieved 100% reliability and you can lose information uploaded and changes made to credit forms.
 If you think that you will keep uploading documents to LEED Online as they are completed by various disciplines, you may be in for a very nasty shock!
-One day you may discover that one or more forms have lost some or all of the changes made, including the documents that you have painstakingly uploaded.
-So keep copies of all LEED documents on your server as well as copies of the LEED Online credit forms after edited them.
+One day you may discover that one or more forms have lost some of the changes made, including the documents that you have painstakingly uploaded.
+So keep copies of all LEED documents on your server as well as copies of the LEED Online credit forms.
 This way, if you do lose some information, you can quickly resurrect it.

 Don’t be afraid to pick up the phone and call the USGBC.